 Depending on goals, audiences, and team size, mileage does vary with all the common tools available for social media management.
 Here are some services we’re quite familiar with, and a few reasons their users enjoy their systems.

-Spredfast is popular with teams of 10 and under but is still a useful tool for larger teams too, thanks to how quickly it generates reports useful for strategizing and planning.
+Khoros is popular with teams of 10 and under but is still a useful tool for larger teams too, thanks to how quickly it generates reports useful for strategizing and planning.
 Multiple dashboard pages also add oomph to those reports, thanks to how they break down insights into categories like platform analytics, influencer identification, consumer insights, competitor monitoring, and other helpful information.
-Spredfast also boasts an easy-to-use search engine that isn’t too finicky, along with content albums that allow at-a-glance viewing of all shared content.
+Khoros also boasts an easy-to-use search engine that isn’t too finicky, along with content albums that allow at-a-glance viewing of all shared content.

 The influencer identification page, for instance, allows users to enter keywords they’re after in an influencer’s biography, plus whether they’re verified and how many users the influencers have, along with common hashtags and other search terms routinely employed.
-Then, Spredfast scours platforms and provides influencers matching these criteria.
+Then, Khoros scours platforms and provides influencers matching these criteria.
 These leads can be helpful, but the game is changing and these metrics are not as valuable as they once were, given we’re learning how rampant bought followers are amongst influences.
 Plus, there are other aspects that should be considered when choosing a personality to suit a brand – like the reach their followers may also have.
 Still, it’s a good starting point for teams to consider.

-For those who’ve used Spredfast over the long haul, they say they love how the app continuously brings in new features and refined performance.
-For example, in May 2018, Spredfast launched a feature called “Vault,” a browser plug-in allowing team management to grant credentials access to multiple members without handing over the kingdom’s keys through account passwords.
+For those who’ve used Khoros over the long haul, they say they love how the app continuously brings in new features and refined performance.
+For example, in May 2018, Khoros launched a feature called “Vault,” a browser plug-in allowing team management to grant credentials access to multiple members without handing over the kingdom’s keys through account passwords.
 This means some actions that need direct access, like ad management and deleting posts, can now be completed securely through Vault, while member access can be controlled through time limits.
 Also handy is that team managers can use the “audit trail” feature to monitor who’s used access and when.

 For large enterprise teams accustomed to deep-diving into complex workflows where collaboration is key, Sprinklr is a great social media management tool.
 Its dashboard screens are both many and comprehensive.
 It shines in planning, where it allows teams to create high-level campaigns featuring monthly, quarterly, and annual views.
 It offers the opportunity to define tasks and assign them to specific team members, while having shareable comments and ways to establish quality guidelines within campaigns.